Lawyers exempted from strike in IOK on Friday, Saturday

 The leaders in a joint statement issued in Srinagar said that in view of winter vacation of the courts, lawyers are requested to help out the cases of the detainees.

-“It is worth mentioning here that despite court orders, most of these political prisoners are not released and the puppet administration is making a joke of its own judiciary,” the statement added.
+“It is worth mentioning here that despite court orders, most of these political prisoners are not released and the puppet administration is making a joke of its own judiciary,” the statement added.—Agencies